K7MDL2/IC905_Ethernet_Decoder/README.md

 The scripts here are tesated on a Pi4B and intended to learn (enough) about the 905 ethernet communication to operate a band decoder located at or near the RF Unit, or a least close to it depending on where power for the POE inserter is located.
 Once the information needed is deemed reliable, I will extend the script to operate GPIO pins to activate relays for antenna switching and perhaps amplifier selection and PTT.

+### Script Usage

+Prerequisites are tcpdump utility.
+Can do a 'sudo apt install tcpdump' if you are missing it on your system. on the Pi command line

+In the directory where your scripts are downloaded run the following command

+    ./Cap905 | Proc905

+Hit Cntl+C to quit.

+YOu can run the command in Cap905 on the command line by itself and alter the filter values to look at other things.